Chapter in this post:

 If you are looking for the task manager on the Apple Mac under macOS, which you can find under Microsoft Windows using the key combination Ctrl + Alt + Del (Control, Alt, Remove), then you will definitely fail.
 Surely a developer somewhere wrote an add-on for the operating system that allows you to use win shortcuts in this case.
 But that's not necessary, because in the operating system of MacBook, iMac and Co. you will find two options that can be seen as alternatives to the task manager: the program exit dialog and the so-called Activity indicator

-The fastest way to forcefully (force-quit!)
-To end or shoot an unruly program is to use the "end programs immediately" dialog.
-You call this on the Mac with the key combination CMD+ALT+ESC (also Command + Option + Escape).
+The quickest way to force-quit or shoot down a stubborn program is the "Programs-quit-immediate" dialog.
+This is called on the Mac with the key combination CMD+ALT+ESC (also Command + Option + Escape).

-All running programs are listed in the following window and the program name is usually also written after the program if a software program no longer responds.
+In the following window, all running programs are listed and usually there is also a message after the program name if a software is no longer responding.
 You can then mark the corresponding program and shoot it down with the "Quit immediately" button at the bottom right.

 There is no task manager on the Apple Mac like you may know it from the Windows operating system.
 Under Mac OS X and macOS, however, you will find a similar overview of programs, processes and machine utilization – this is called the activity monitor.
 You can see the activity indicator in the Finder leads over Programme -> Utilities -> Activity indicator . call